-You will study 8 topics over two years: Cells , Organisms exchange substances with their environment, Genetic information, variation and relationships between organisms, Energy transfers in and between organisms, Organisms respond to changes in their internal and external environments , Genetics, populations, evolution and ecosystems , The control of gene expression & Biological Molecules.
+You will study 8 topics over two years: cells, how organisms exchange substances with their environments, genetic information, variation and relationships between organisms, energy transfers in and between organisms, how organisms respond to changes in their internal and external environments, genetics, populations, evolution and ecosystems and the control of gene expression and Biological Molecules.

 All exams are taken at the end of the 2 year course.

-Paper 3 is a written exam which assesses all topics and includes one essay from a choice (30%)
+- Paper 3 is a written exam which assesses all topics and includes one essay from a choice of two titles (30%)